juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 }
 ```

-This, for example, allows the creation of generic objects parameterized on an anonymous associated type, like the array in the following example:
+This, for example, allows the creation of generic objects parameterized on an existential's associated type, like the array in the following example:

 ```swift
 protocol MyProtocol {